danillopis/Neuroprosthetics-robot-emg-control/README.md

 # 🧠 Neuroprosthetics Robot Control with EMG

-Cubic trajectory planning, obstacle avoidance, real robot execution, and EMG-based gripper control for the **Neuroprosthetics** course (Master in Neurotechnology, UPM).
+Cubic trajectory planning, obstacle avoidance, real robot execution, and EMG-based gripper control for the **Neuroprosthetics** course (Master in Science in Neurotechnology, UPM).

 ---